rvthak/Makefile-Maker/MakefileMK_v1.0/README.md

 + Parameter description and functionality:
 1) (-n)		Set the name of the final executable
 2) (-f)		Set the format of the targeted source files
-3) (-hf)	Set the format of the targeted header files
+3) (-h)     Set the format of the targeted header files
 4) (-c)		Set the compiler of choice
 5) (-db)	Enable debugging on the final makefile
 6) (-vg)	Enable valgrind on the final makefile